ejson03/Medical-Chatbot/chatbot/data/nlu.md

 - let's tell everyone that you are awesome
 - you are really amazing

-## intent:smalltalk_agent_happy
-- are you happy
-- you are happy
-- you're very happy
-- you're really happy
-- you're so happy
-- how happy you are
-- you're extremely happy
-- you're full of happiness
-- are you happy now
-- are you happy today
-- are you happy with me

 ## intent:smalltalk_agent_hungry
 - do you want to eat
 - are you hungry